 - 4 temperature probes included - most pellet smokers come with 1 or 2

-- Direct flame slider rod if you’re not going to buy the sear box
+- Direct flame slider rod if you’re not going to buy the searing box

 - Temperature can be a little inaccurate